🌀 on the present & future of authentic and transformative learning - tools, resources & pathways

 for now, there are many resources out there on unschooling, homeschooling and self-directed learning. in brazil, there are many folks doing amazing work on this direction such as alex bretas and luis sérgio ferreira, as well as transformative pedagogical approaches such as pedagogy of the oppressed and cooperation pedagogy that add to the more disseminated montessori, waldorf, constructivist approaches. beyond their bright contributions to the field, from my own experience of growing up being obsessed with gaming and seeing how much it both developed and hindered my cognitive processes, i'm particularly interested in the role of games and technology in learning.

-there are many fields that deepen this understanding, such as serious games, (...), computer supported collaborative learning, but where i found the most enlightening perspectives/literature was in the studies of cognitive science, extended cognition, knowledge management and tools for thought.
+there are many fields that deepen this understanding, such as serious games, (...), computer supported collaborative learning, but where i found the most enlightening perspectives/literature was in the studies of cognitive science, extended cognition, personal knowledge management and tools for thought.

 this, plus the tons of value i found in my own anthropological explorations/research on wisdom traditions such as buddhism, taoism and shamanism, as well as emergent fields such as adult development theory, integral theory and metamodernism will compose the majority of this article.